solids4foam/solids4foam.github.io/support/training-material.md

 sort: 1
 ---

-# Training material
+# Training Material

 ---

-Take a look at our previous trainings and presentations:
+Find a selection of trainings and presentations related to solids4foam below.

 ## Solids4foam training